 When you have a cold, you may feel tired and achy, but cold symptoms are usually mild and will resolve within a few days.

 With the flu, symptoms like body ache, fatigue, and weakness are more severe and can last up to a week or two.
 The elderly and people with chronic illness may have symptoms of fatigue linger even longer.

 Is a Headache a Cold or Flu Symptom?

 Headache can be a symptom of both a cold and the flu.
 However, headaches only occasionally occur as cold symptoms but are a common symptom of the flu.
 And like most symptoms, headaches that accompany the flu tend to be more severe.
 Cold and flu headache medicine, like acetaminophen, can help you feel better.

 Is a Cough a Cold or Flu Symptom?

 Both the common cold and the flu are types of upper respiratory infections and both cause coughing.
 With the common cold, the cough symptom may be productive at first but then turn dry and hacking.
-Cough is a common symptom of the flu.
+If you have the flu, cough is a common symptom.
 A cough with the flu tends to be dry and can be severe.

 A complication of the flu is pneumonia, which can make people very sick, sometimes requiring hospitalization.
 If your cough doesn't go away, you cough up yellow-green or bloody mucus (phlegm), you develop a fever over 102 degrees with chills, have shortness of breath or difficulty breathing, call your doctor.